-For each key issue:
+For each key issue, please:

-- · Describe the effect or the nature of the issue, including any relevant context; - Provide the rationale and/or evidence for why it is a key issue; - Identify briefly solutions to the issue, including any information or studies that should be required in the Tailored Impact Statement Guidelines, potential mitigation measures, and/or regulatory requirements relevant to the issue; - Provide a concise, plain-language summary of the issue for inclusion in the Summary of Issues.
+- describe the effect or the nature of the issue, including any relevant context; - provide the rationale and/or evidence for why it is a key issue; - briefly provide solutions to the issue, including information or studies that, if applicable, should be requested to the proponent in the Tailored Impact Statement Guidelines, potential mitigation measures, or regulatory requirements relevant to the issues: - provide a concise, plain-language summary of the issue for inclusion in the Summary of Issues.

-The information provided will be used by the Agency to determine if and an impact assessment is required and where appropriate to develop project-specific draft Tailored Impact Statement Guidelines that focus on the key issues likely to be relevant to the public interest decision.
+The information provided will be taken into consideration by the Agency to formulate an opinion on whether an impact assessment is required and, if applicable, will be taken into account in developing project-specific Tailored Impact Statement Guidelines in the next steps of the impact assessment process.